 Each and every one of us has many levels of toxins and dosha accumulation at the cellular, mental, as well as deep in our subconscious.
 These cannot be released too quickly, because this would overwhelm the organs of excretion and destabilize the mind.
 Drastic detox can literally change our personality, which is not always recommended, especially in Vata types.
 In fact, if you force the body or hurry up the transformation process your body, if it is healthy it will resist you.
 You must honor your body and let it return to equilibrium at its own pace over the many cycles and season of life.
 Traditional Ayurveda focuses on daily detox rather than drastic detox therapies popular today.

 Panchkarma, Ayurveda's medical detox, which requires purgation, enemas and serious elimination therapies, should only be performed under the guidance of a highly skilled Ayurveda doctor.

-SVA Ayurveda uses essential oils and herbalized transdermal creams and oils to gently massage the marma points.
-Vaidya Mishra's signature products like the Samadhi Set, containing Tulsi, Bhrami and Ashoka herbs are powerful aids in marma therapy and give immediate results.
-Marma therapy is very effective as a remedy for negative planetary influences because it not only helps balance the doshas in the physical body but also promotes a connection with our vibrational body, which creates balance with the planetary energies.
+Ayurveda’s subtle interventions like the Marma and Mantra Therapy are very effective, especially when combined, as a remedy for negative planetary influences because they not only help balance the doshas in the physical body but also promote a connection with our vibrational body, which creates balance with the planetary energies.